-The Global Association of Economics Education (GAEE) is pleased to announce that our chapter in Seoul has launched its signature “Global Youth Policymaking Program.”
-Thanks to its virtual format, the program is open to students from all over the world and is aimed at creating a world-class playground for ambitious students interested in politics and economics to engage in collaborating and designing public policies.
+The Global Association of Economics Education (GAEE) is pleased to launch the signature “Global Youth Policymaking Program.”
+Thanks to its hybrid format, with an optional residency in Seoul (South Korea), the program is open to students from all over the world and is aimed at creating a world-class playground for ambitious students interested in politics and economics to engage in collaborating and designing public policies.

 The program is comprised of three stages and will culminate in a presentation of the policy proposal to a panel of VIP judging panels comprised of: